5 common mistakes when starting a cake business

 Are you investing in yourself?
 What books have you read lately?
 You have to keep on top of new trends, new markets etc.

-This is the one thing that changed my cake life and helped on other aspects of my life.
+This is the one thing that changed my cake life and helped me in other aspects of my life.
 And I AM LOVING IT!

 I hope you don’t make the same mistakes or at least that you learn from the mistakes and make it right.
 Thanks and I will talk to you later.
 Take Care.